Jorge-G-P/IHC_HE_GenAI/README.md

 ### 5.2.
 Hovernet  <a name="#52-hovernet"></a>
 - Data preprocessing<a name="521_datapreprocessing"></a>
 - Model architecture<a name="522_modelarchitecture"></a>

+The HoVer-Net single network with multiple branches that carries out both nuclear instance segmentation and classification.
+This network utilizes the horizontal and vertical distances from nuclear pixels to their centers of mass to distinguish between clustered cells.
+Additionally, a specialized up-sampling branch is employed to classify the type of each nuclear instance segmented.
 - Training configuration<a name="523_modelarchitecture"></a>
 - Test results<a name="524_modelarchitecture"></a>
 ### 5.3.
 Pipeline ensemble <a name="53-endonukedataset"></a>